MohammadRokib/Private-Blockchain-101/Readme.md

 ```
 <br><br>

-After finishing the installation create folder anywhere in your machine and create a json file named **genesis.json** in that folder.
-Put the followings in the json file:
+After finishing the installation create a folder anywhere in your machine then create a json file named **genesis.json** inside that folder.
+Put the following in the json file:
 ```
 {
     "config": {